efficientgo/tools/README.md

 //
 // 	func <...>(...) (err error) {
 //  	...
-//  	defer logerrcapture.Close(logger, closer, "log format message")
+//  	defer logerrcapture.Do(logger, closer.Close, "log format message")
 //
 // 		...
 // 	}
 //
-// If closer returns error, `logerrcapture.Close` will capture it, add to input error if not nil and return by argument.
+// If Close returns error, `logerrcapture.Do` will capture it, add to input error if not nil and return by argument.
 //
 // The logerrcapture.ExhaustClose function provide the same functionality but takes an io.ReadCloser and exhausts the whole
 // reader before closing.
 This is useful when trying to use http keep-alive connections because for the same connection